Fasting the Right Way: The 3 Phases to Success

 • more stable bowel function

-In addition to the physical factor, there is also a psychological factor.
-After a short period of overcoming the stress, those who are fasting feel fresher and more relaxed.
-The I·DO Body & Mind fasting cure also aims to provide this well-being experience.
+In addition to the physical factor, there is also a psychological one.
+After a short adjustment period, fasters feel refreshed and relaxed.
+The I·DO Body & Mind fasting program also aims for this well-being experience.

-The weight loss, improved circulation and general well-being have a relaxing and restorative effect.
-This often also leads to emotional liberation, so that many fasters report that the cure helps them achieve emotional balance and inner peace.
+The weight loss, improved blood circulation, and general well-being have a relaxing and restorative effect.
+This often leads to a mental liberation, so many fasters report that the regimen helps them achieve emotional balance and inner peace.

-In addition, the body releases more of the happiness hormone serotonin and the concentration of the stress hormone cortisol is reduced.
+In addition, the body releases more of the happiness hormone serotonin and reduces the concentration of the stress hormone cortisol.
 After about three days, the so-called fasting high often sets in.

-Below we will show you what you need to consider in these phases.
+Below we will explain what needs to be considered during these phases.

 Relief phase: gradual transition

-In the first phase, the adjustment or relief phase, the diet should be gradually changed.
-Intoxicants such as alcohol or nicotine , as well as caffeinated coffee and sugary sweets are taboo.
-Care should also be taken to avoid stressful situations as much as possible.
+In the first phase, the transition or relief phase, the diet should be gradually changed.
+During this time, substances like alcohol and nicotine , as well as caffeinated coffee and sugary sweets, are strictly prohibited.
+Furthermore, it is important to avoid stressful situations as much as possible.

-Drinking enough fluids is essential for the success of the first phase .
-The body needs at least three to four liters a day, which can be obtained through water, juice, tea or broth.
+Sufficient fluid intake is essential for the success of the first phase .
+The body needs at least three to four liters a day, which can be supplied through water, juice, tea, or broth.

-The first phase is considered to be the most difficult to get through.
-The body suffers several side effects from the change in lifestyle.
-These include feelings of weakness, mood swings, increased sensitivity to cold and headaches.
-Body or bad breath is also possible as a result of the waste products excreted.
-However, these symptoms usually disappear after the transition phase.
+The first phase is considered the most difficult to get through.
+The body experiences several side effects from the changed lifestyle.
+These include feelings of weakness, mood swings, increased sensitivity to cold, and headaches.
+Body odor or bad breath is also possible as a result of the excreted waste products.
+However, these symptoms usually disappear after the adjustment period.

 Detoxification phase: complete abstinence from solid food

-After the transition phase, the detoxification phase begins.
-With traditional fasting, eating solid food is now a thing of the past.
-The daily requirement for nutrients is only covered by liquids.
-In addition, the gastrointestinal tract is emptied on the first day using Glauber's salt or enemas.
+Following the transition phase, the detoxification phase begins.
+In traditional fasting, solid food intake is now a thing of the past.
+Daily nutritional needs are met solely through liquids.
+Additionally, the gastrointestinal tract is emptied during the first day using Epsom salts or enemas.

-Thanks to the high fluid intake during "real fasting", fat deposits (also called slag) in the muscles are dissolved and expelled from the body.
-Likewise, toxins are released from the body and eliminated.
-As the side effects of the first phase subside, the body becomes stronger and gradually feels better.
+Thanks to the high fluid intake during a "proper fast," fat deposits (also called metabolic waste) in the muscles are broken down and flushed out of the body.
+Similarly, toxins are released and eliminated.
+As the side effects of the first phase subside, the body strengthens and gradually feels better.

-However, not every drink is suitable, as it is important to provide the body with sufficient nutrients.
-These are suitable mineral-containing liquids:
+However, not every drink is suitable, as it's important to provide the body with sufficient nutrients.
+These are suitable mineral-rich drinks:

 • Water